|Table of Contents |

 My finger was in contact with his leg (over his sock) for less than two seconds.
 In her witness statement Katrina states she was totally unaware of me touching anyone inappropriately.
 She was sat right next to him when the incident took place.

 Ven also accused me of squeezing his waist yet in his witness statement says he did not see me touch anyone else inappropriately.

 Crew member Mia accused me of touching her leg whilst she was helping out in Upper Class.
 She also states she did not see me or was aware of me touching anyone else at any time.

-As cabin crew you have to make friends quickly.
+As cabin crew you make friends quickly.
 You may fly with someone once and never see them again.
 Spending ten hours together in a metal tube means there’s plenty of time to chat and to get to know each other.
 Considering so much touching was allegedly going on, nobody apart from Bart and Anna were aware of it or witnessed it.

 Crew members Peter and Mia were best friends.
-Peter stated in his witness statement that Mia told him I had been “quite physical on a few occasions”.
+Peter stated in his witness statement Mia told him I had been “quite physical on a few occasions”.

-In May 2020 when redundancies were announced in response to Covid-19, I was told my job was at risk.
+In May 2020 when redundancies were announced in response to Covid-19 I was told my job was at risk.
 I was on long term sick once again with issues relating to my mental health.
 The reason was purely because of having to deal with this abhorrent complaint.
 I had been off work since December 2019.

 I was made redundant a few months later and subsequently received my P45 in the post.
 It was the only piece of paper in the envelope.

 It had been several months since I had spoken with my new line manager.
-The last email I received which was from someone in the office I didn’t know, was to invite me to appeal the decision to make me redundant.
+The last email I received which was from someone in the office I didn’t know was to invite me to appeal the decision to make me redundant.
 I declined the offer.